-CA101 - CULINARY FOUNDATIONS
+CU101 - CULINARY FOUNDATIONS

-The Culinary Foundations 6-week class begins with course work concentrating on food safety and sanitation in the professional kitchen.
+The Culinary Foundations class begins with course work concentrating on food safety and sanitation in the professional kitchen.
 The class focuses on the importance of proper hygiene, food handling, food storage, cleaning, pest control and HACCP in a food service operation are explored.
-The national ServSafe® exam is administered as part of this course.
+Students taking the residential delivery of the course are administered the ServSafe exam.

-Additionally, the historical background of the culinary arts profession are studied and students will gain an introduction to the professional kitchen by tracing the origin of classical cuisine and gaining an overview of the development of modern foodservice.
-Students also start to become acquainted with tools, utensils, and equipment and discuss kitchen layout and the brigade system.
+Additionally, the historical background of the culinary arts profession is studied, and students will gain an introduction to the professional kitchen by tracing the origin of classical cuisine and gaining an overview of the development of modern foodservice.
+Students also start to become acquainted with tools, utensils, and equipment and discuss kitchen layout.

-Basic cooking techniques, culinary terminology, equipment operation, the use and effect of heat, and seasoning principals are taught in this course.
-This course also includes fundamental knife skills, cutting techniques, and the concept of mis-enplace.
-Conversion methods and standard measurements, as well as yield cost analysis, portion sizing and food costing are covered.
+Basic cooking techniques, culinary terminology, equipment operation, the use and effect of heat, and seasoning principles are taught in this course.
+This course also includes fundamental knife skills, cutting techniques, and the concept of mise en place.
+Conversion methods and standard measurements, as well as yield cost analysis; portion sizing and food costing are covered.